NutriSafe-DLT/architecture-models/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />
      <br>
-     Fig. 8: The channel topology for the NutriSafe softcheese szenario
+     Fig. 9: The channel topology for the NutriSafe softcheese szenario
 </p>

 <i><b>Source:</b> Seidenfad, K., Hoiss, T., & Lechner, U. (2021).
 A blockchain to bridge business information systems and industrial automation environments in supply chains.
 In G. Krieger, U.R., Eichler, G., Erfurth, C., Fahrnberger (Ed.), 21st International Conference on Innovations for Community Services.
 Springer.</i><br>

 <p align="justify">
-In our scenario shown in Fig. 8, we instantiate two application channels: the first one provides a track-and-trace functionality for products of all kinds; the second one implements functions and data models for organizing shipments by a logistics network.
+In our scenario shown in Fig. 9, we instantiate two application channels: the first one provides a track-and-trace functionality for products of all kinds; the second one implements functions and data models for organizing shipments by a logistics network.
 In our scenario, one supply chain participant is part of both channels and, thus, sees all transactions.
 The construct of private data collections ensures confidentiality inside a channel.
 This allows sharing of information on a peer-to-peer basis without a recording of the data in the blockchain.
 To ensure private data integrity, a hash-value of the data is committed and stored in the blockchain.
 In general, the channel topology and private data collection structure depend on the consortium.
 </p>

 ## Blockchain Operations Framework

 <p align="justify">
-We draw on our previous findings on designing and operating a blockchain-based solution with Hyperledger Fabric as a technical platform to review the blockchain-specific operational task and group them into seven categories (Fig. 9).
+We draw on our previous findings on designing and operating a blockchain-based solution with Hyperledger Fabric as a technical platform to review the blockchain-specific operational task and group them into seven categories (Fig. 10).
 These seven categories give the structure for building and operating a blockchain.
 For each category, we provide operational processes and scripts to support these as well as the off-chain coordination necessary for secure blockchain operation.
 All seven categories and the processes are instantiated within the blockchain-based information system of the previously introduced soft cheese supply chain scenario.
 </p>

-### Blockchain Operations Categories

 <p align="justify">
 <b>Blockchain Software Management.</b> This category includes operational processes of the blockchain software used to develop and change core algorithms running in the blockchain.
 For each blockchain network a basic set of rules and algorithms need to be developed.
 In most cases this protocol and its implementation are provided by open-source projects like Bitcoin, Ethereum or the Hyperledger project.
 Note that Hyperledger Fabric follows a “pluggable principle” where even core functionality of the protocol such as the consensus algorithm can be replaced.
 Such changes in core functionality need to be coordinated for a joint transition of the whole blockchain network to avoid forks or inconsistencies.
 The coordination of changes for joint transitions across all participants is part of this category.
 In NutriSafe, we decided to employ the RAFT algorithm since it provides crash fault tolerance.
 That is important as we strive to increase resilience in the network.
 The RAFT algorithm is suitable for our scenario since all participants can be trusted.
 Should the network expand to include untrusted participants, a transition of the consensus algorithm to a byzantine fault-tolerant algorithm as described in can become an option.